Skip to content

 What kind of sports can I do?

-Sports are really easy to pick up and many of them you can do with friends down at the park, many of them do require a lot of equipment and can be really easy to set up, such as football, skateboarding, extreme Frisbee for example.
+Sports are really easy to pick up and many of them you can do with friends down at the park, many of them don't require a lot of equipment and can be really easy to set up, such as football, skateboarding, extreme Frisbee for example.
 Other sports may require a specialist pitches, equipment and clothing.

 How do I decided what sport to do?